-A Recovery Plan exists which describes the procedure that applies in a contingency situation.
-A contingency situation is a situation in which a capital deficit arises, or threatens to arise, which poses a direct threat to the going concern of Proteq.
-In its Risk Appetite Statements, Proteq has defined specific triggers that determine whether a contingency situation exists.
+A preparatory crisis plan exist which describes the procedure that applies in a contingency situation.
+A contingency situation is a situation in which a capital deficit arises, or threatens to arise, that poses a direct threat to the going concern of Proteq.
+In its Risk Appetite, Proteq has defined specific triggers that determine whether a contingency situation exists.
+The COVID-19 Outbreak might lead to a contingency situation and Proteq is currently monitoring the potential impact of COVID-19 on its capital and Solvency II ratios, however at the moment based on the current solvency position no contingency situation is identified.

 The ORSA is an integral part of Proteq's management control cycle.
 It is input for the operational plan and capital management and is used in determining the risk appetite.
-The ORSA 2018 concludes that Proteq's risk profile is well reflected in the SCR standard formula and Solvency is adequate.
+The ORSA 2019 concludes that Proteq's risk profile is well reflected in the SCR standard formula and Solvency is adequate.